Squamous cell carcinoma of the skin

 More images of squamous cell carcinoma ...

-- Keratoacanthoma – a rapidly growing keratinising skin nodule that may resolve without treatment.
+- Keratoacanthoma (KA) – a rapidly growing keratinising nodule that may resolve without treatment

-- Carcinoma cuniculatum (‘verrucous carcinoma’), a slowly-growing warty tumour found on the sole of the foot.
+- Carcinoma cuniculatum (‘verrucous carcinoma’), a slow-growing, warty tumour on the sole of the foot.

 In 2011, the American Joint Committee on Cancer (AJCC) published a new staging systemic for cutaneous SCC for the 7th Edition of the AJCC manual.
 This evaluates the dimensions of the original primary tumour (T) and its metastases to lymph nodes (N).